ami-iit/paper_nava_2023_icra_fault-control-ironcub/README.md

 </p>

-### Installation
+### Installation and dependencies

+- [MATLAB and Simulink](https://it.mathworks.com/products/matlab.html), at least version R2022a
-This repository requires to install [ironcub-mk1-software](https://github.com/ami-iit/ironcub-mk1-software) and its dependencies.
-Follow the instruction in https://github.com/ami-iit/ironcub-mk1-software#installation, then just clone/download this repo to use it.
+- [ironcub-mk1-software](https://github.com/ami-iit/ironcub-mk1-software) and its dependencies.
+Follow the instruction in https://github.com/ami-iit/ironcub-mk1-software#installation, **Warning**: `ironcub-mk1-software` and its dependencies are under dvelopment, and compatibility with this repo may be broken in future releases.
+Consider installing the repo at the following release: https://github.com/ami-iit/ironcub-mk1-software/releases/tag/v3.0, which is compatible with this version of `ironcub-mk1-software` dependencies: https://github.com/robotology/robotology-superbuild/releases/tag/v2023.11.0.

+The repo does not require to b compiled.
+After having installed all the dependencise, just clone/download this repo to use it.

 ### Instructions